 I wish I had prepared my family for the arrival of creativity into my life with an equal degree of loving tenderness.
 But alas, there are no picture books titled “Mommy Wants to Write”.
 There are no 800 page manual called “How to Share Your Wife’s Warm Embrace with all The Fictional Characters that Pop in her Head” that you can give your husband.
 And there is no “When Everybody in your Family, Down to your Second Cousin Hates what you are Writing” self-help book that I could read to deal with the upheaval that followed.

 Let me tell you a little anecdote from that time.
-This story is like the tiny grain of sand, if you contemplate it long enough you can recreate the whole Sahara Desert.
+This story of a failed pursuit of happiness is like the tiny grain of sand, if you contemplate it long enough you can recreate the whole Sahara Desert.

 While writing my first novel, I knew I needed to further the narrative by inventing a recipe involving eggplant.
 For three months I laboured in my kitchen, roasting, frying, broiling and barbequing eggplants with an infinite number of ingredients hoping to arrive at just the right recipe that would tell a story by making music in the mouth of anybody who attempted it.
 My husband loves eggplant, it is his favorite vegetable.
 My eggplant creativity delighted him, producing many new recipes which he asked me to make again and again.
 Only one recipe made it to the novel, but the traces of that experimentation phase lasted long after.
 When I finished the first draft of my novel, I gave it to my husband to read.
 That is when he realized that the crazy eggplant phase was for the novel.
 I saw hurt in his eyes.
 He interpreted my aubergine obsession as a passionate love letter from me to him.
 Not only was I labouring in the kitchen to make his favorite dishes, I was employing creativity to invent new favorite dishes to delight his taste buds.
 Now that a different intention became clear, it felt less special.
 He felt wounded and had every right to feel that way.